Seledriac/TensorFlow-2.x-YOLOv3-visual-calculator/README.md

 This repository contains a "calculator_dataset" of numbers and "+", "-", "x", "(divide_sign)" operators drew with a thin "Paint" style pen
 Use it in a similar way than the "mnist" implementation :
 - execute the "make_data.py" script
-- use the "show_image.py" and "data_inspection.py" scripts to have an idea of the dataset
+- use the "show_image.py" and "data_inspection.py" scripts to have an idea of the dataset structure
-- train a YOLOV3 model to fit this data with the "train.py" script (the "configs.py" file is already configured)
+- train a YOLOV3 model to fit this dataset with the "train.py" script (the "configs.py" file is already configured)
 - use the "detect_operators.py" script to test the detection performances of the model trained
-- and once your model detects numbers and operators correctly, you can use the "calculator.py" script to visually solve handwritten operations
+- and once your model detects numbers and operators correctly, you can use the "calculator.py" script to visually solve handwritten basic arithmetic operations

 <p align="center">
     <img width="100%" src="IMAGES/calculator_example.png" style="max-width:100%;"></a>